allilau/water/3f66dd37ca1a3ba46ee23e0606008eef8edbaf2c/index.md

 # welcome

 For the MUSA550 final project, I wanted to visualize a rainfall dataset that contains hourly precipitation measurements from 1990 to 2011 for each of the 24 rain gauges in Philadelphia.
 For the second part of the project, I wanted to examine PWD's main break dataset and create visualizations that will look into the concentration of main break types.
 Due to the large size of the original dataset, I decided to only explore the circumferential main breaks that occurred in 2020.
 The leading questions that helped drive the creation of the visuals presented below are as follows:
 - Where are cloudburst events concentrated in the city (i.e. northeast, southwest) seasonally?
+What months did they occur?
 How can we visualize the distribution of rainfall during one of these events?
 - Where are water main breaks located and concentrated in Philadelphia in 2020?

 ## a. rainfall in philadelphia from 1990-2011